-Before you receive IMFINZI, tell your healthcare provider about all of your medical conditions, including if you:
+Before you receive IMFINZI, tell your healthcare provider about all of

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-The most common side effects of IMFINZI when used with gemcitabine and cisplatin in adults with muscle-invasive bladder cancer (MIBC) include low red blood cells (anemia), low white blood cells, increased level of creatinine in the blood, decreased level of sodium in the blood, nausea, increased liver function tests, decreased level of calcium in the blood, decreased blood platelet counts, feeling tired, increase level of potassium in the blood, decreased lymphocyte counts, constipation, decreased level of magnesium in the blood, decreased appetite, increased level of alkaline phosphatase in the blood, rash, fever, diarrhea, vomiting and stomach (abdominal) pain.
+The most common side effects of IMFINZI when used with gemcitabine and cisplatin in adults with muscle-invasive bladder cancer (MIBC) include low red blood cells (anemia), low white blood cells, increased level of creatinine in the blood, decreased level of sodium in the blood, nausea, increased liver function tests, decreased level of calcium in the blood, decreased blood platelet counts, feeling tired, increased level of potassium in the blood, decreased lymphocyte counts, constipation, decreased level of magnesium in the blood, decreased appetite, increased level of alkaline phosphatase in the blood, rash, fever, diarrhea, vomiting and stomach (abdominal) pain.

 Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of IMFINZI.
 Ask your healthcare provider or pharmacist for more information.

 Call your doctor for medical advice about side effects.
-You may report side effects related to AstraZeneca products.
-If you prefer to report these to the FDA, either visit www.FDA.gov/medwatch or call 1-800-FDA-1088.
+You may report side effects related to AstraZeneca products

 Call your doctor for medical advice about side effects.
-You may report side effects related to AstraZeneca products .
-If you prefer to report these to the FDA, either visit www.FDA.gov/medwatch or call 1-800-FDA-1088.
+You may report side effects related to AstraZeneca products

 IMFINZI may be used in combination with the chemotherapy medicines gemcitabine and cisplatin prior to surgical removal of your bladder (neoadjuvant treatment) followed by IMFINZI alone after surgery (adjuvant treatment) to treat a type of bladder cancer called muscle invasive bladder cancer (MIBC) that has spread into the muscle layer of the bladder but not to other parts of the body.